jitterbytes/Arduino_nano/02_Timers/README.md

   - Use Case: When you want timer interrupt instead of polling
 * **TIFR0 (Timer Interrupt Flag Register)**
   - Purpose: Flag bits (Check if event happened)
   - Use Case: Use polling mode to see if overflow compare occcured

+## Let's now first do Timer 0 overflow blink
+Plan
+1. Timer0 is 8 bit -> it counts 0 to 255.
+2. When it overflows it goes from 255 to 0, overflow flag is set
+3. We will poll this flag -> each overflow = like a know time delay.
+4. Combine overflows until we reach 0.5s or 1s then toggle led

+Now what registers we need for this